pg26153/ExcelWizard/README.md

 5. generate_excel_with_practice_data() : Generates an Excel file with practice data based on user input and optionally converts it to CSV.

+6. check_and_prompt_file_overwrite(filename): Checks if a file exists and prompts the user if they want to overwrite it.

-6. generate_excel() : Generates an Excel file based on user input for data entry.
+7. generate_excel() : Generates an Excel file based on user input for data entry.
 Supports default values and manual input.

-7. modify_excel() : Modifies an existing Excel or CSV file by adding or deleting columns and rows.
+8. modify_excel() : Modifies an existing Excel or CSV file by adding or deleting columns and rows.
 Handles user inputs for changes.

-8. compare_and_update_excel() : Compares two files and updates the first file based on the second file.
+9. compare_and_update_excel() : Compares two files and updates the first file based on the second file.
 Handles unmatched rows with options to delete or replace with 'NA'.

 Notes :